-Consistent with recent years, the Commonwealth has faced tax revenue underperformance in fiscal 2016 since budget adoption.
+Consistent with recent years, the Commonwealth has faced fiscal underperformance in fiscal 2016 since budget adoption.
 A forecast deficiency of \$320 million was identified in early January due to slower non-tax revenue collections and unexpected spending needs.
 The Commonwealth implemented Section 9C actions including non-tax revenue actions and allotment cuts.

-Despite these actions, tax revenue underperformance continues to be a challenge in fiscal 2016.
-Year-to-date through May, tax revenue collections are growing 1.9% from the previous year, but are \$311 million below the forecast benchmark, driven by PIT collections.
+Despite actions taken earlier in fiscal 2016, revenue underperformance continues to be a challenge.
+Year-to-date through April, fiscal 2016 total tax revenue collections are growing 1.9% over the prior year, but are \$261 million below the forecast benchmark.
+The year-to-date variance is driven by PIT collections, which are \$274 million below benchmark, much of which emerged in April collections.
 The Commonwealth's experience with PIT collections in fiscal 2016 is consistent with those of multiple states with significant PIT collections, including from capital gains.
-The Commonwealth has disclosed that total fiscal 2016 tax revenue is currently expected to be \$320 million to \$370 million below expectations.